enterprisemediawiki/meza/manual/DirectoryStructure.md

 Location of configuration setup for meza.
 This is split into `secret` and `public` config.
 Secret config is intended for sensitive info like passwords.
 It also houses your `hosts` file which declares which servers have which components installed (e.g. Parsoid is installed on `192.168.56.80`).
 The `hosts` file may or may not be considered sensitive, but it resides in `secret` nonetheless.
 Some non-sensitive items may be more convenient to put in `secret`.
 These include things like `enable_wiki_emails`, which you may only want set to `true` on your production setup and no others.
 Since the `hosts` file resides in `secret` those environment-specific settings may be better to keep in `secret`.

+Additionally, the user `meza-ansible` is used by meza to perform most actions.
+Some other actions are performed by the `alt-meza-ansible` user.
+However, we don't create these users in `/home` due to possible conflicts with other user systems.
+Ref #727.

 * `public`:
   * `MezaLocalExtensions.yml`: Use to define extra extensions for your meza installation
   * `vars.yml`: MAIN CONFIGURATION VARIABLES FILE!